-Notably, race and gender were also found to influence what people expect and feel they deserve, with African-American and females feeling significantly less entitled than do Caucasians and males.
-For example, a survey conducted in 34 U.S. cities in 1975 has found that, controlling for income and socio-economic status, African-American households have significantly lower problem perception rates than White households (15.4% compared to 21.8%).
-The study further finds that “whites complain more than blacks within each SES category.”
+Notably, race and gender were also found to influence what people expect and feel they deserve, with African-Americans and females feeling significantly less entitled than do Caucasians and males.
+For example, a survey conducted in 34 U.S. cities in 1975 found that, controlling for income and socioeconomic status, African-American households had significantly lower problem perception rates than did Caucasion households (15.4% compared to 21.8%).
+The study further found that “whites complain more than blacks within each SES category.”
 In the particular context of contracts, evidence suggests that African-American and female buyers, as well as lower income consumers, are more likely to feel bound by standardized agreements and to view the four corners of these agreements as the final word.

 Finally, consumers are more likely to complain when the chances of obtaining redress from the seller are higher.
 The perception of a store’s willingness to provide a remedy is one of the most significant correlates of complaining behavior.
-The perceived benefits and costs of complaining have been shown to be critical components of the complaining process: Consumers appear to complain largely when they believe their efforts are likely to be successful.
+The perceived benefits and costs of complaining have been shown to be critical components of the complaining process; consumers appear to complain primarily when they believe their efforts are likely to be successful.

-This generates a vicious cycle: if low income, less educated consumers are used to having their complaints rejected, they are less likely to complain, thereby becoming even less likely to receive redress.
-At the same time, higher income, more educated consumers will complain more often, disproportionately benefiting from preferential treatment by the seller.
+This generates a vicious cycle.
+If low income, less educated consumers are accustomed to having their complaints rejected, they are less likely to complain, thereby becoming even less likely to receive redress.
+At the same time, higher income, more educated consumers will complain more often, disproportionately benefitting from preferential treatment by the seller.

-Firms Disproportionately Benefit Those Who are Already Better Off
+Firms Disproportionately Benefit Those Who Are Already Better Off

 Firms are more likely to provide a remedy and address consumers’ complaints more carefully when dealing with their most valuable customers.
 They often decide on the remedy based on algorithmic intelligence which helps predict consumers’ responses to different levels of redress.
-This tells them the likelihood of losing customers if full, partial, or no concession is made.
-As discussed above, customers’ expectations are correlated with income and education: Sophisticated consumers with the highest ability to pay are those more likely to be dissatisfied if no (or even partial) redress is provided.
+This informs them of the likelihood of losing customers if full, partial, or no concession is made.
+As discussed above, customers’ expectations are correlated with income and education.
+Sophisticated consumers with the highest ability to pay are those more likely to be dissatisfied if no (or even partial) redress is provided.

 Companies also increasingly incorporate assessments of consumers’ online social influence over other customers into their redress decisions and complaint resolutions processes.
-Social influence is measured by the number of Twitter followers or Facebook friends, for example.
-To the extent that higher income, more educated consumers tend to have more online social influence than lower income, less educated consumers, firms’ incorporation of such practices into their complaint-resolution policies might also yield regressive distributional outcomes.
+Social influence can be measured by the number of Twitter followers or Facebook friends a consumer has, for example.
+To the extent that higher income, more educated consumers tend to have more online social influence than do lower income, less educated consumers, firms’ incorporation of such measures into their complaint-resolution policies might also yield regressive distributional outcomes.

-Yet, even more concerning perhaps, is firms’ ability to predict consumer’s buying power and profitability to the firm.
-Firms increasingly use algorithms that predict, based on internal data and external information such as the customer’s e-commerce purchasing history, the consumer’s “net worth”: how profitable a consumer is likely to be.
+Even more concerning perhaps, in terms of distributional outcomes, is firms’ ability to predict each consumer’s buying power and profitability for the firm.
+Firms increasingly use algorithms that predict, based on internal data and external information such as the customer’s e-commerce purchasing history, the consumer’s “net worth,” or how profitable a consumer is likely to be.